 Eco-friendliness is also good business; as consumer awareness and concerns grow over climate change, customers are changing their wine-buying habits.
-Hunter Smith of Champion Hospitality Group, the proprietors of Charlottesville’s Brasserie Saison and six other restaurants, says customers are becoming more interested in “natural” wines (those made without pesticides or herbicides and with few or no additives).
+Hunter Smith of Champion Hospitality Group—the proprietors of several restaurants including Charlottesville’s Brasserie Saison—says customers are becoming more interested in “natural” wines, which are made without pesticides or herbicides and with few or no additives.
 Doug Hotz, of nearby Rio Hill Wine & Beer, agrees.
-“It is definitely part of the wine conversation,” he says.

 Here are just a few of the ways Virginia wineries are keeping it green.